 - Too-small font sizes

-Want a Faster Website?
-You May Need a New Design
+Is Your Website Too Slow?
+You May Need a New Website Design

 Your website design may actually be hurting you if it isn’t completely optimized for website speed.
-If you’ve done all you can to optimize your existing website and you’re still seeing “slow” in your page speed analysis, I highly recommend you get a website audit done by a professional.
+If you’ve done all you can to optimize your existing website and you still see “slow” in your page speed analysis, I highly recommend you get a website audit done by a professional.
 They’ll find things you can’t, and get you on the right track to page speed success.